 What is a red flag?

-A red flag is a sign that you have to keep your eyes open to make sure this is not symbolic of a bigger problem.
-Some of these could be just a person who is distracted and momentarily self-absorbed, but most of them signify that the person is self-centered and doesn’t think about you too much. –Dealing with Difficult People Blog Post
+A red flag is a sign that you should keep your eyes open and make sure something is not symptomatic of a bigger problem.
+Some of these can be explained as temporary distraction or that one may be momentarily self-absorbed.
+However, often times they signify that the person is self-centered and doesn’t think about you too much. –Dealing with Difficult People Blog Post

 Once you are attached to someone, you might be too close to the relationship to see it.
 A good rule is to always share with people what is happening, so they can be your eyes and ears.
 If you are uncomfortable sharing or your partner has isolated you, this itself is a red flag.
 Here is a good survey to see if your relationship is what you want it to be.